-Sometimes when tuning various electronic hardware we need simple signal generator with various waveform and frequency.
+Sometimes when tuning various electronic hardware, we need a simple signal generator with different waveform and frequency.
 One of the options is to by a professional with variable gain professional coating and many additional functions.
-But if you are an amateur you might want to build one.
-This small project is dedicated for building one of those signal generators.
+But if you are an amateur, you might want to build one.
+This small project is dedicated to making one of those signal generators.

-AVR DDS signal generator consists of following parts:
+AVR DDS signal generator consists of the following parts:

 - Atmel Atmega8 8 bit microcontroller;

 - 2×16 standard LCD and shift register 74HC164;

 - Three outputs: universal(OUT) from DAC, PWM, and pulses;